 Alice in Zombieland (White Rabbit Chronicles) by Gena Showalter (SERIES) (YA ages 13+)

 A YA chapter book about Alice and zombies — that I recommend?
 Crazy but true!
-Alice’s father has embarrassed her all her life with is paranoia, refusal to go out after dark even to a school performance, and drinking but it turns out he is right.
+Alice’s father has embarrassed her all her life with his paranoia, refusal to go out after dark, even to a high school performance, and excessive drinking, but it turns out he is right!
 And now he, her mother, and her sister are dead.
+Alice learns the hard way that the world is zombie infested.
 Adventure and a little romance make this quite a page-turner.

 The Passage by Justin Cronin (SERIES) (ages 17+)

 This is an adult chapter book that scared the cr*p out of me– but it was such a page-turner.
 The twist is the scary zombie dudes aren’t really zombies but are killing as if they were zombies with one mind and lots of smarts after an infection the government gives prisoners goes wrong.
 It’s so well written that I kept reading.
 ONLY read at your own risk.
 Seriously.
 Freaky.

 The Walking Dead by Robert Kirkman, illustrated by Charlie Allard and others (SERIES) (ages 17+)

 I haven’t read these graphic novels about the zombie apocalpyse — they look too scary and gory for my tastes.
 But I’m sharing because a zombie round-up is hardly complete without the quintessential comic book zombie series.
 The Walking Dead is also a tv series.